Frequently Asked Questions on Deportation

 If I’m facing deportation, do I have to leave New Zealand as soon as possible?

 It is critical that you know and understand all of your options so that you can make an informed decision.
-Getting professional legal advice as soon as possible can assist greatly in this regard.
-However, from our experience where people leave things to the very last minute, we find that they often loose their chance of being able to stay here.
+Getting professional legal advice (at times from both criminal and immigration lawyers) as soon as possible can assist greatly in this regard.
+However, from our experience where people leave things to the very last minute, we find that they often lose their chance of being able to stay here.

 Will I be allowed to remain in New Zealand?